-During times of any sickness, it is common knowledge that some of the first symptoms to arise are a dull appetite, mild nausea, and lack of hunger.
+During times of sickness, some of the first symptoms to arise are a dull appetite, mild nausea, and lack of hunger.
 This is because the Agni or digestive fire is severely weakened due to the presence of excessive toxins, bacteria, or viruses that tend to overwhelm the system at these times.
-Whether you are experiencing a common cold, fever, or flu, eating the proper diet while sick is essential for healing the body, flushing away the toxins (and bugs!), boosting the immune system, and strengthening the digestion.
+Whether you are experiencing a common cold, fever, or flu, eating the proper diet while sick is essential for healing the body, flushing away toxins (and bugs!), boosting the immune system, and strengthening digestion.

 What is a proper diet during illness?

-According to Ayurveda, one should each solely warm, soupy, mushy, well cooked, easy-to-digest meals anytime the digestive fire is weak or debilitated.
+According to Ayurveda, one should eat solely warm, soupy, mushy, well-cooked, easy-to-digest meals anytime the digestive fire is weak or debilitated.
 The ingredients should be minimal, simple, and apart from some warming spices, fairly bland.
 With this in mind, this Get Well Kitchari recipe is a great option, as it follows all of these recommendations.
 It also has some nourishing ingredients to strengthen the system and some cleansing spices to flush out the GI tract.

 When is the best time to eat Get Well Kitchari?

 This recipe should be utilized for the entirety of the illness, ideally making up the main component of your diet.
-During times of more severe cold, fever, and flu, it can be eaten as a mono-diet (meaning no other foods are taken at this time), and served in as big or little of quantity that feels appropriate to your hunger signals.
-Remember that although some food is needed to keep up strength during the illness, one should avoid eating without hunger since this is a clear sign that the digestive fire is weak and needing a break.
+During more severe colds, fever, and flu, it can be eaten as a mono-diet (meaning no other foods are taken at this time) and served in as big or little of quantity that feel appropriate to your hunger signals.
+Remember that although some food is needed to keep up strength during the illness, you should avoid eating without hunger since this is a clear sign that the digestive fire is weak and needs a break.
 At these times, it will be best to take the kitchari in about 1 to 2 cup servings, 2 to 3 times throughout the day until the hunger begins to return.

-Once the digestive fire is feeling more robust, one can slowly begin to add in vegetables and extra mung dal to make it a bit more tasty, hearty, and nutrient dense.
-Other foods can then begin to be added to the diet as well, although the main principles mentioned in paragraph two above should be kept until the healing period is over and optimal health has returned.
+Once the digestive fire feels more robust, you can slowly begin to add in vegetables and extra mung dal to make it a bit more tasty, hearty, and nutrient-dense.
+Other foods can then be added to the diet as well, although the main principles mentioned in paragraph two above should be kept until the healing period is over and optimal health has returned.

-Although this is an essential recipe for times of illness, Get Well Kitchari is very beneficial during kitchari cleanses, general detox programs, post-cleanses, pregnancy, postpartum, post-surgery and throughout chemotherapy treatment, as these are all times that the Agni is weak and debilitated.
+Although this is an essential recipe for times of illness, Get Well Kitchari can be very beneficial during kitchari cleanses, general detox programs, post-cleanses, pregnancy, postpartum, post-surgery, and throughout chemotherapy treatment, as these are all times that the Agni (digestive fire) is weak and debilitated.

 What foods should be avoided during illness?

-While making this recipe a staple meal during illness, it will be equally important to avoid all raw, cold, rough, heavy, sticky, dense, processed and sugary foods.
-Some examples would be (but not limited to) meat (with the exception of meat broths), dairy, juice, smoothies, dry cereals, granola, granola bars, protein bars, milk, ice cream, cheese, store bought yogurt, pasta, heavy grains, fatty foods, acidic food and any food that contains added sugars (honey is alright in moderation).
+While making this recipe a staple meal during illness, it will be equally important to avoid all raw, cold, rough, heavy, sticky, dense, processed, and sugary foods.
+Some examples would be (but not limited to) meat (except meat broths), dairy, juice, smoothies, dry cereals, protein bars, milk, ice cream, cheese, store-bought yogurt, pasta, heavy grains, fatty foods, acidic food, and any food that contains added sugars (honey is alright in moderation).

 Healing Benefits of Get Well Kitchari

 By using one of these broths as a base, you are providing the body with easy-to-digest nutrients that are readily available for absorption.
-Ideally a homemade broth should be used to receive the full healing benefits; however, if store bought is necessary a sodium-free, organic brand is best. **Some grocery stores and restaurants are now proving some freshly made broth options!
+Ideally, a homemade broth should be used to receive the full healing benefits; however, if store-bought is necessary a sodium-free, organic brand is best. **Some grocery stores and restaurants are now providing some freshly made broth options!

 Click here for our Healing Ayurvedic Bone Broth recipe.